Mangualde: History

 After the barbarian invasions, the region was also taken by Muslim forces, who occupied the area of Nossa Senhora do Castelo.
-This place became known by the military governor, Zurara, and the fort constructed on the site referred to asCastelo de Zurara (or also Castelo de Azurara), over time becoming transliterated in ancient name of the municipality: Azurara da Beira.
+This place became known by the military governor, Zurara, and the fort constructed on the site referred to as Castelo de Zurara (or also Castelo de Azurara), over time becoming transliterated in ancient name of the municipality: Azurara da Beira.
 In 1058, the medieval castle was conquered from the Moors, by the forces of Ferdinand I of León and Castile.
 By 1102, Count Henrique and Countess Theresa, before the independence of Portugal, issued a foral to the lands of Zurara, between the Dão and Mondego Rivers.
 It was later confirmed by Afonso II, when the monarch issued his ordinances in February 1217, and by King Manuel in 1514, during his reforms.
 When Christian forces finally took the fortress, they discovered a privileged lookout that provided line-of-sight for thousands of miles.

 During the Middle Ages, the town of Mangualde grew from two distinct poles: the first was designated Cabo da Vila and the other Rossio.

 With time, even the population of Rossio began to develop into another distinct neighborhood.
 Around this time (the middle of the 17th century) the new space was nothing more than some modest dwellings occupied by locals.

 After the 17th century, with the creation of the Misericórdia by Philip II, the institution of "outside" judges by King John IV (1655), Mangualde experienced a period of great expansion.

 In the 19th century, residential growth was significant, helped on by the construction of a new highway towards Guarda, which contributed to this development.
 Over time, the two original poles merged (in the 20th century), and Rossio took on a greater role: many of the social and economic functions of Mangualde concentrated in Rossio, including public services, banking, commercial shops and cafes.